Widow Crim’s East Texas oil well confirmed existence of the largest oilfield in the lower-48 states.

-No one was aware that the two “wildcat” exploratory wells were part of what was then a geological phenomenon, says White, who founded the East Texas Oil Museum in 1980.
+No one was aware that the two “wildcat” exploratory wells were part of what was then a geological phenomenon, according to historian and oil museum founder Joe White of Kilgore.

-Like “Dad” Joiner, Malcolm Crim ignored reports from geologists who claimed, in good conscience, that the earth below Kilgore was barren and worthless, says historian Calib Pirtle III.
+Like “Dad” Joiner, Malcolm Crim had ignored reports from geologists who claimed, in good conscience, that the earth below Kilgore was barren and worthless, explained author Calib Pirtle III in 2011.
 “The drought-stricken soil grew a few vegetables for families to eat but little else.”

-But according to Pirtle, Malcolm Crim was not a farmer.
+But Malcolm Crim was not a farmer.
 “He owned a little mercantile store downtown, peddling, he once said, everything from candy to coffins,” Pirtle noted in a 2011 book.
 As the end of the 1920s approached, Crim’s business cash drawer “was filled with a few coins and greenbacks, but mostly IOUs.”

-Earlier, a gypsy from West Texas, for fifty cents, had given Crim a psychic glimpse of the land under his mother’s farm “turning black with oil,” explained Pirtle, author of three books about the East Texas oilfield: Echoes from Forgotten Streets, Visions of Forgotten Streets, and Life on Kilgore’s Unforgettable Streets.
+Fortunately, a gypsy from West Texas, for fifty cents, earlier had given Crim a psychic glimpse of the land under his mother’s farm “turning black with oil,” explained Pirtle, author of three books about the East Texas oilfield: Echoes from Forgotten Streets, Visions of Forgotten Streets, and Life on Kilgore’s Unforgettable Streets.

-“She knew a lot about his past.
-There was no reason for him to doubt that she had a clear view of his future as well,” Pirtle adds.
+The psychic gypsy seemed to know a lot about Crim’s past, so “there was no reason for him to doubt that she had a clear view of his future as well,” Pirtle added.

-Crim was not a difficult man to find, according to Pirtle in The Man Who Believed in Fortune Tellers.
-He cites Hays’ sister saying, “You just pick out the man in the raggedest britches and the slouchiest hat.”
+Crim was not a difficult man to find, according to Pirtle, who also wrote The Man Who Believed in Fortune Tellers.
+He cited Hays’ sister saying, “You just pick out the man in the raggedest britches and the slouchiest hat.”